ELD Mandate: What Happens If A Company or Driver Does Not Comply?

 Additionally, if a motor carrier fails to retain ELD information, this also can be considered an acute violation, Sandberg said.
 All other types of ELD violations would be considered critical.

-How Do I Pick An ELD Vendor?
+How Do I Choose An ELD Vendor?

 The ELD mandate requires all ELD vendors to self-certify their devices.

 In addition to self-certification, the vendor must register the device with FMCSA and send in certain required documentation, Sandberg said.
-FMCSA will maintain a list of self-certified vendors that will be available for review by motor carriers and drivers.
+FMCSA will maintain a list of self-certified vendors available for review by motor carriers and drivers.
 This list will be used to ensure a prospective vendor is properly registered.

 While the FMCSA will supply testing protocols to all vendors, Sandberg said a vendor is not required to use the FMCSA testing information.